pranshugaba/pranshugaba.github.io/content/articles/building-x-and-o-using-godot.md

 	player_turn = 1  # Player with 'X' goes first
 ```

-Once a player's turn ends, the other player get to play.
-At the end of each turn, the value of `player_turn` must change.
+Once a player's turn ends, the other player gets to play.
+Therefore, the value of `player_turn` must change at the end of every turn.

 Let's write a function `change_player` function that changes the state of `player_turn`.
+We need to care about the details how we change the player in this function only.
+Then, any time we want to change the player, we can call `change_player` without having to know how it works.
+This is called <NavExtLink to="https://en.wikipedia.org/wiki/Separation_of_concerns">separation of concerns</NavExtLink>, and helps keep our code organised.

 Due to our choice of player names, this is function is a one-liner.

 ```gdscript [Game.gd]
 func change_player():